|

 129. bearing

-characteristic way of bearing one's body
+characteristic way of holding one's body

 There was ease in Casey's manner as he stepped into his place;